Ganesh Ayyar

 Balu Ganesh Ayyar (born 1961) is an Indian executive.
 He is the former CEO of Mphasis.

 Early life

 Ayyar was born in Madhya Pradesh to Professor S.A.
 Balu and Brinda Balu.
 He finished his schooling in Madhya Pradesh and went on to complete his B.Com from Guru Nanak College, Chennai.
 He participated in debates and writing plays.
 He completed his chartered accountancy in 1985.

 Career

-Ayyar started his career in a manufacturing company as a management trainee in internal auditing.
-He joined Hewlett Packard in 1989 with the responsibility of growing business in the APAC region.
-In 1999, he was appointed the president of Hewlett Packard India.
-From 2004 to 2008, he was vice president of the outsourcing services business unit for Asia-Pacific and Japan.

 On 29 January 2009, Ayyar was appointed as CEO and executive director at Mphasis.
 Ayyar was involved with refreshing Mphasis's brand identity with the tagline ‘Unleash the Next’ in 2014.
 The $1 billion-plus IT services company has been looking at non HP related projects in banking, capital markets and insurance verticals to offset the drop in business from its parent company Hewlett Packard (HP).
 During his tenure, the company has acquired AIGSS, Fortify, Wyde Corporation, Digital Risk.